There is something missing around my desk.

 It may not be perfect cord management, but it sure does look neat and tidy.
 No more dangling cords and cords on the floor.

 Trax the cat is not too happy with the new arrangement.
 The cords were like his own private amusement park.
-I will have to buy him something new to keep him occupied.
+I will have to buy him something a little safer to keep him occupied.